-I came across a video recently from a Barbie-branded ice skating experience (or rather, from what was advertised as one).
+There is a photo circulating from a recent Barbie-branded ice skating experience (or rather, from what was advertised as one).
 The image shows a standard warehouse space strung with pink banners, a few cardboard cutouts of Barbie positioned at odd angles, and a rink that, by most accounts, was underwhelming at best.
 Tickets had not been cheap.
-The Instagram posts had promised celebrities and magic.
+The Instagram posts had promised magic.
 What arrived was something closer to a primary school disco, if the primary school had charged forty dollars at the door.

 This is not a new story.
 It has just been happening with increasing frequency, and with a particular kind of audacity that feels worth examining.
 Not just because the events themselves are bad, but because of what they reveal about how we got here.
-I can only attribute the rise of these scenarios partially to the slow disappearance of the places where we used to simply go, and the vacuum that branded spectacle has rushed in to fill.
+They reveal the slow disappearance of the places we used to simply go, and the vacuum that branded spectacle has rushed in to fill.

 A brief history of the grift